 A paper wallet is simply a piece of paper that contains a public address for receiving Bitcoin and a private key, which allows you to spend or transfer Bitcoin stored in that address.
 Paper wallets are often printed in the form of QR-codes so that you can quickly scan them and add the keys to a software wallet, or a wallet app, to make a transaction.
 The quality of the paper you print it on and how well you safeguard it is going to be very important, though, and since the advent of hardware wallets, few people recommend that solution.

-Again, this is entirely offline, but the concern with both a paper wallet and a hardware wallet is that they are physical and can be lost, damaged, or stolen.
+Just like the hardware wallet, a paper wallet is also a type of a cold wallet.
+These wallets work entirely offline, but the concern with both a paper wallet and a hardware wallet is that they are physical, like any traditional wallet, and can be lost, damaged, or stolen.

 An interesting next step in the evolution is the Ngrave Zero, which has a hardware wallet and a paper-like metal recovery plate to go with it.
 We can't wait for them to ship!

 Custodial - Delegate your Key Management

 For many people, their gateway to crypto being a wallet means that their first wallet is often a custodial one.
 Custodial wallets offer a lot more convenience, more functionality and ease of use but do limit freedoms and control.
 There are two main types - Exchange wallets, and custodian wallets.